Join our webinar - Rate my shelf: A look at category management in practice. Jan 30th | Register

 The right planning solution can automate dark store-specific shelf and inventory optimization based on localized demand forecasts.
 A unified system that draws demand data into planogram creation can optimize not only the shelf space per product, ensuring efficient inbound goods flow, but also localized product positioning, ensuring high-demand items for each store are easy to pick efficiently.

-Anyone working in grocery and convenience today—whether quick commerce, e-commerce, or omnichannel retail—needs a best-in-class retail planning solution if they hope to compete for their shoppers’ online business.
-Accurate, granular demand forecasting is, of course, the foundation for high availability, but that data must inform both replenishment and space planning to fully deliver on the promise of fast delivery that will ensure repeat business from happy customers.
+Accurate, granular demand forecasting is the foundation for high availability, but that data must inform both replenishment and space planning to fully deliver on the promise of fast delivery that will improve the customer experience and ensure repeat business.

 Written by